Zoybean/config-tools/README.md

 Misc
 -
 Git doesn't track repositories inside other repositories unless you tell it to specifically.
 Use the `git submodule` set of commands.
-I'm not too familiar with iti myself, but `git submodule add <url>` clones the repository, and tracks it.
+I'm not too familiar with it myself, but `git submodule add <url>` clones the repository, and tracks it.